 Pre-existing Ongoing Obligations

-In addition to the new obligations proposed by the Law, operators of closed ended funds should be aware of the pre-existing continuing obligations that closed ended funds are subject to:
+In addition to the new obligations proposed by the Law, operators Private Funds should be aware of the pre-existing continuing obligations that Private Funds are subject to:

-- Anti-money laundering: closed ended funds are subject to the requirements of the Anti-money Laundering Regulations (as amended) and will usually either delegate anti-money laundering functions to a service provider or rely on the manager or administrator to perform the functions.
-Closed ended funds are also required to appoint natural persons to the roles of Anti-money Laundering Compliance Officer, Money Laundering Reporting Officer (MLRO) and Deputy MLRO.
+- Anti-money laundering: Private Funds are subject to the requirements of the Anti-Money Laundering Regulations (as amended) and will usually either delegate anti-money laundering functions to a service provider or rely on the manager or administrator to perform the functions.
+Private Funds are also required to appoint natural persons to the roles of Anti-Money Laundering Compliance Officer, Money Laundering Reporting Officer ("MLRO") and Deputy MLRO.

-- Automatic Exchange of Information: all closed ended funds should already be complying with their reporting obligations under the Foreign account Tax Compliance Act (FATCA) and the Common Reporting Standard ('CRS') which requires the collection and reporting of financial account information in relation to investors.
+- Automatic Exchange of Information: all Private Funds should already be complying with their reporting obligations under the Foreign Account Tax Compliance Act ("FATCA") and the Common Reporting Standard ("CRS") which requires the collection and reporting of financial account information in relation to investors.

 Supervision and Enforcement

 The Law provides CIMA with new supervisory and enforcement powers to ensure the requirements of the Law are complied with.
-For example, if CIMA deems it necessary to comply with its functions under the Law, it may request additional information from a fund, carry out on site inspections, impose additional conditions or apply to Court for an order to take any action it deems necessary to protect the interests of the investors.
-Failure to comply with the provisions of the Law may result in the imposition of fines on a fund and / or its operators.
+For example, if CIMA deems it necessary to comply with its functions under the Law, it may request additional information from a Private Fund, carry out on site inspections, impose additional conditions or apply to Court for an order to take any action it deems necessary to protect the interests of the investors.
+Failure to comply with the provisions of the Law may result in the imposition of fines on a Private Fund and / or its operators.

 We will make sure to keep you informed of any updates relating to the implementation of the Law.

-If you would like any additional information, your usual Collas Crill contact, or any of the contacts listed below, would be happy to speak with you.
+If you would like any additional information, please get in touch at email@example.com or with your usual Collas Crill contact, who will be happy to speak with you.